project8/locust_mc/Config/Tutorial/README.md

 ## Plot a waterfall spectrogram

-Process the simulated file of IQ voltages using Katydid and the config file katydid_locust.json :
+Process the simulated egg file using Katydid and the config file katydid_locust.json :
     ```
          /path/to/Katydid config=/path/to/katydid_locust.json
     ```